 Recently, Steven Sinofsky joked to a room full of product managers that before instrumenting analytics at Microsoft, they used to make decisions via “testosterone-based engineering” (read: arguing).
 The room filled with laughter.

 But maybe it’s not so funny after all.
 In spite of the laughter, companies aren’t as data-driven as they purport to be.
 To level-set: 90% of enterprise mobile applications will be gathering analytics by the end of this year, according to Gartner.
 Fewer than 5% will be using their analytics effectively.

 Are companies making decisions based off gut checks?
 Or just facing a bottleneck at the analytics team?

 A combination of both, it turns out.
 But the solution isn’t to redouble your investment in headcount.
 The solution is to spread your analytics knowledge base broadly.

-That’s what DocuSign realized after investing in product analytics.
-Spreading data throughout the organization, in engineering, marketing, and product, from the deeply analytical to the simply curious, makes a company stronger.
+That’s what DocuSign realized after investing in product and user analytics.
+Spreading knowledge throughout the organization, in engineering, marketing, and product, from the deeply analytical to the simply curious, makes a company stronger.

 A key reason enterprises aren’t using analytics effectively is because their resources constrain them.
 Data is one person or one team’s responsibility.
-Tools that can democratize data will do more than help a handful of stakeholders–they’ll enable the entire company to get data-driven.
+Tools that can open up knowledge will do more than help a handful of stakeholders–they’ll enable the entire company to get data-informed.

-Last week, we spoke to Ben Lorica, Chief Data Scientist at O’Reilly Media, who said that in 2017, simpler analytics tools would simplify and distribute tasks commonly limited to analytics professionals.
+When we spoke to Ben Lorica, Chief Data Scientist at O’Reilly Media, he that in the coming years, simpler analytics tools would simplify and distribute tasks commonly limited to analytics professionals.